Heritage Identification Requirements

 Applications may be accepted from new customers without a face-to-face interview & will require the following AML identification process:

-- All new customer applicants or those not AML identified, are to be identified at a Heritage branch or via the Bank@Post service at an Australia Post outlet.
+- All new customer applicants or those not AML identified, are to be identified at a Heritage branch or by posting certified identification to Heritage Bank.

 Reporting Suspicious Activities to Heritage